 Whether or not your U.S. asylum case is successful depends on many factors, and your chances of obtaining asylum are difficult to predict.
 Your asylum application will be decided based on your unique facts, evidence, and witness statements.
 Moreover, asylum officers and Immigration Judges have a certain amount of discretion, and your chances might vary depending on who gets assigned to your case.

 However, there are things you can do to increase the likelihood that you will obtain asylum.
 In addition to providing detailed and truthful information about why you are entitled to asylum, you must show that no “bars” (factors preventing your eligibility for asylum) apply to you.
-You should focus on preparing your application as best as you can to maximize your chances of obtaining asylum.
+Focus on preparing your application as best as you can to maximize your chances of obtaining asylum.

-Also realize that your credibility is critical to obtaining asylum.
-You must be consistent throughout your application, and during your asylum interview and any Immigration Court hearings, even regarding details that are not directly related to your asylum claim.
-To increase the chances that you will be found credible, make sure that all of your statements are: true, detailed, complete (to the best of your memory), and consistent (with your other statements, with any other evidence you submitted, and with reports about your country).
+Also realize that your credibility is critical to succeeding on your asylum claim.
+Not only will the government official deciding your case need to rely on your word in order to grant your case, but if you are found to have lied or submitted a frivolous asylum application, you will be forever barred from any U.S. visa or green card.
+To increase the chances that you will be found credible, make sure all of your statements are: true, detailed, complete (to the best of your memory), and consistent (with your other statements, with any other evidence you submitted, and with reports about your country).

 In order to demonstrate that you are entitled to asylum, you must first show that you meet the definition of a “refugee”—that is, that you cannot return to your home country because you were persecuted there or because you fear persecution there in the future.

 You must show that this persecution was (or would be) inflicted on you because of one or more “protected grounds”: your race, religion, nationality, membership in a particular social group, or political opinion.